ngerritsen/wecodetheweb-hexo/source/_posts/improving-code-quality-using-eslint.md

 }
 ```

-This function has a cyclomatic complexity of 2, because there are two routes.
-You can either exit via the if statement or via the end.
-2 is a nice and low complexity level!
-Let's configure ESLint so that it will keep our complexity low:
+This function has a cyclomatic complexity of 2, because there are two possible routes the execution can take.
+Two is a nice and low complexity level.
+Let's configure ESLint to keep it that way. 👍

 ```json
 {